hberginc/practice-teach-Random-Forest/README.md

 - **explain and build** a classification random forest
 - **discuss** the differences between bagging and a random forest
-- **interpret** how tuning “n_estimators” will effect a random forest model’s accuracy
+- **interpret** how tuning “n_estimators” will effect a random forest model’s variance

 Expect to work through Decision Trees, Bagging and Random Forest sections in the provided notebook and the "Extra" section is provided as a way for students to access sections of pair.md assignment that will liklely not be covered in lecture.